sandeshbagade/loan-app/README.md

 - to run the application type `npm start` after installing the dependencies

 ### Tests

-- Note: I did not manage to do unit tests with Jest and Enzyme for this project, but would love to be able to do so at some point later!

 - while still in the directory from your terminal, run `npm run test` to run any default snapshot tests